amiszkiel/MY-PORTFOLIO/README.md

 ## About me

+I'm Aleksandra and I'm passionate about quality assurance. 💗 Ever since I started my first engineering studies, I wanted to become a quality specialist.
+I managed to achieve it, but I have always been drawn to the IT industry ... that's why I started my adventure with testing.
+First I began my journey with webinars, newsletters, books, and then I studied Software Testing and started practicing testing.
+It is really fascinating for me how important is the quality!
+For not only in the manufactured products, but also the software.
+I got so into testing that in the future I would like to develop my skills in test automation

+So...
 I am an aspiring junior software tester, who is always striving to improve my skills and abilities.
-I used to work in quality assurance for manufacturing companies, but now I desire to explore new quality assurance opportunities.
 My experience has made me an insightful person who pays attention to details.
-I am also a person who loves working with people. etting common goals together with the team is very satisfying for me, and achieving them even more which makes me a communicative person.I quickly adapt to changes, in case of "fires" I put out them as soon as possible.
+I am also a person who loves working with people.
+Etting common goals together with the team is very satisfying for me, and achieving them even more which makes me a communicative person.I quickly adapt to changes, in case of "fires" I put out them as soon as possible.

 I enjoy learning and expanding my knowledge, and find joy in doing so.
 I am excited to pursue new experiences and broaden my horizons, so I am keen on developing myself in test automation.
 Through my training, I am familiar with areas such as exploratory testing, testing websites and mobile applications, REST API testing, creating test cases and reports, and reporting defects.
-I'm still learning tools such as SQL, Postman.
+I'm still learning tools such as SQL, Postman, Cypress and programming language- JavaScript... and so on, becuase continuous improvement means continuous learning and self-development.
 So far I have also met Chrome DevTools, Jira, Confluence, GIT, and GitHub.

 Gaining hands-on experience by applying my acquired knowledge to test an operational product would be a critical milestone in achieving my current career goal of becoming a junior software tester.
 This opportunity would bring me great joy and allow me to further develop my skills in the field.